allianceauth/allianceauth/docs/features/corpstats.md

 ![last update and update button](/_static/images/features/corpstats/last_update.png)

-Corp Stats automatically update every 6 hours.
-An update can be performed immediately by pressing thi update button.
+An update can be performed immediately by pressing the update button.
+Anyone who can view the Corp Stats can update it.

-Only superusers and the creator of the Corp Stat can trigger an immediate update.

 ### Character Lists